Photos are available in the DATE 2024 Gallery.

 • Marian Verhelst, KU Leuven, BE

-Design methodologies, optimizations, verification, analysis and reliability for machine learning architectures; specializations, and resource-efficient optimizations for machine learning architectures; embedded architectures and software for autonomy, automated reasoning, and planning algorithms; approximate architectures for machine learning applications; learning from limited data sets; frameworks for probabilistic and deep learning programming; safe and secure machine learning; novel neural networks architectures and concepts for embedded computing; in-memory and near-memory architectures design for ML; hyperdimensional computing architectures and ML applications; quantum computing for ML; co-design space exploration for ML applications.
+Design methodologies, optimizations, verification, analysis and reliability for machine learning architectures; Specializations, and resource-efficient optimizations for machine learning architectures; Embedded architectures and software for autonomy, automated reasoning, and planning algorithms; Approximate architectures for machine learning applications; Learning from limited data sets; Frameworks for probabilistic and deep learning programming; Safe and secure machine learning; novel neural networks architectures and concepts for embedded computing; In-memory and near-memory architectures design for ML; Hyperdimensional computing architectures and ML applications; Quantum computing for ML; Co-design space exploration for ML applications.

-Co-Chair: Patricia Derler, PARC, US
+Chair: Patricia Derler, PARC, US

 Topic Members